publiccodenet/about/activities/staff-meetings/all-hands.md

 1. Priorities
 1. New team members
-1. Changes that impacts staff
+1. Changes that impact staff
 1. How is growth going
 1. Community, what are the asks/offers
 1. How are we standing on the bigger strategies